PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day2.md

 1. A study skills book (e.g., presenting, writing, etc.) from the Library Collection
 2. An AI-related eBook from the Library Collection.

 Open your [**YourName_BlockA_DataLabPreparation**] markdown file, and write down the title, author(s), accession number and publication year.
-Commit the changes, and push the markdown file to your personal BUas repository, which is listed [here](ADD LINK).
+Commit the changes, and push the markdown file to your personal BUas repository.

 - [ ] Fill in your Work Log.
 - [ ] Set a goal for Week 1, and note it down in your Learning Log.